 sleeping bodies so keep in mind that you may want to wake them up manually before a gravity change.

-Because static and kinematic bodies are immune to forces, they are not affected by gravity.
+Because fixed and kinematic bodies are immune to forces, they are not affected by gravity.

 A rigid-body with no mass will not be affected by gravity either.
 So if your rigid-body doesn't fall when you expected it to, make sure it has a mass set explicitly, or has at least one collider with non-zero density attached to it.